imprld01/Kegg-Hidden-Loop-Search/README.md

 # KGI

-The searching is based on KGI, which is an integrated data structure parsed from kegg database in specific species.
+The searching is based on KGI, an integrated data structure parsed from kegg database in specific species.

 * Find KGI immediately in this repository under **res** directory
   * retrieved on 2017/05/07